jthack/hydeout/_posts/2025-04-25-self-alignment-aka-how-to-know-whats-best-and-do-it.md

 And [atomiczsec](https://x.com/atomiczsec/status/1915776863777022086) replied and said "How do you find what is best and align with it?"

+As an aside, I feel like this post could be titled "How to maximize your happiness and satisfaction at a meta level" because I don't get into the nitty gritty of what an individual should do, but rather how to optomize the high level factors.

 ### The Question

 That's a philosophical question, to be honest.
 But I _LOVE_ practical information much more than philosohpy.
 So here's my framework for answering it practically.